Canoeing at the 1992 Summer Olympics – Men's C-1 1000 metres: Repechage 1

+Repechage 2

 Semifinals

 The top four finishers in each semifinal and the fastest fifth-place finisher advanced to the final.

+Semifinal 1

+Semifinal 2

 Neither Liljedahl nor Tikerpe's disqualifications were disclosed in the official report.

 Final

 The final took place on August 8.

 Bukhalov used the same tactics to defeat Klementjevs like he did Michał Śliwiński in the C-1 500 m event the previous day.
 Bukhalov led from start to finish while Klemenjevs moved from fifth to second in the last 250 meters.